Portkey-Wallet/zklogin-proving-service-deployment/README.md

 This repository contains scripts to deploy the Portkey zkLogin Prover service in Google Cloud Platform (GCP).

+## Disclaimer

+This repository provides an example deployment script for the Portkey zkLogin Prover service.
+Users are encouraged to adapt and modify these scripts according to their specific requirements, security needs, and best practices.
+The provided scripts are meant as a starting point and may not be suitable for all production environments without modifications.

 ## Prerequisites

 1. **GCP Account**: Ensure you have an active GCP account.